Painted Hudson Bay Blanket Inspired Pumpkins

 - Laser Level or thumbtacks & string

-How to Make Your Own Pendleton-Style Striped Pumpkin:
+How to Make Your Own Pendleton-Style Striped Pumpkins

 I’d suggest printing out some pictures of the blankets you’re trying to paint.
 It helped me to have a template of sorts I could look at as I painted my pumpkins.